pirhonje/OptimalDrive/README.md

 The system exposes a WebSocket interface that can be used to control the actuators from any external software, such as a ROS 2 node.
 Two example ROS 2 nodes are provided in this repository for reference purposes only.
 These examples demonstrate how to interface with the system but are not intended as production-ready implementations.
 Users are responsible for ensuring that their own control software is correctly configured, tested, and safe before use with the vehicle.

-Warning: Always ensure the emergency stop is functional and a safety driver is present before operating the vehicle with any external control source.